 File Returns and Make Tax Payments

 These taxes are really no different to your guest than making a retail purchase.
 You are simply collecting them for the state, county or city and passing them on.
 The taxes will likely be due monthly or quarterly with strict deadlines.
-For the tech savvy, there are actually a few cell phone apps that can help store and manage your receipts for tax purposes: check out Shoeboxed, Receipt Bank and Lemon Wallet.
+For the tech savvy, there are actually a few cell phone apps that can help store and manage your receipts for tax purposes: check out Shoeboxed and Receipt Bank.

 There are, admittedly, some inconsistencies in our industry when it comes to collecting taxes: some owners do, some don’t.
 Legally, it isn’t optional.
 Policing is random but increases as the market does.
 If you’ve been renting for years and didn’t realize you need to collect taxes (or you’ve been skirting the system and feel like it’s time to get in line), you may be able to begin doing so without incurring huge penalties.
 Check if your state revenue agency has a Voluntary Compliance or Voluntary Disclosure program.
 It’s best to find them before they find you.